Boghian-Gabriel/API/README.md

 :two:.
 Work with GitHub.

 :three:.
-Implement Web Api for CRUD ➡️ The API Folder.
+Implement Web Api for CRUD ➡️ The API Application.

 :four:.
-Consume Web API in .NET using Microsoft.AspNet.WebApi.Client ➡️ The MovieWeb Folder.
+Consume Web API in .NET using Microsoft.AspNet.WebApi.Client ➡️ The MovieWeb Application.

 :five:.
 I will implement several tables with links between them.